The Tale of Four Dervishes

 Shambhala (1993)

-For countless centuries the stories and
+For countless centuries the

-teaching devices to exemplify the enlightened spirit.
+as teaching devices to exemplify the enlightened spirit.
 Thomas Cleary

-has collected these stories from a wide variety of sources including
+has collected these stories from a wide variety of sources including renowned

-renowned Zen teachers, poets ands artists.
+Zen teachers, poets and artists.

 |